jmshrv/kmd-docker/README.md

 # Usage

-Just download [Komodo.command](Komodo.command) and put it in /Applications.
+Just download [Komodo.command](Komodo.command) (click the "Raw" button and Command+S to save) and put it in /Applications.
 You may have to make it executable with the command `chmod +x /Applications/Komodo.command`.
 From there, you can start the script like a normal application (Finder, Launchpad etc).
 If Docker is not currently running, you will see a lot of repeated errors since the script basically spams the `docker run` command until the container starts properly.

 Your home directory will be accessible from Komodo in /data.